dinghino/simple-portfolio/.vscode/rules/rules.code-standards.md

    - Prefer lowercase and dash-case for file names
    - Prefer usage of utilities and existing libraries
    - Use of ternary operators for css classes is discouraged
+   - keep components small and focused on a single responsibility
+   - create sub components and reusable parts when needed and possible

 5. **State Management**
    - Use React hooks for local state